-Now, if you have made it this far without getting confused, I am sure you can go ahead without any issue.
-Go ahead and add new products, payment details, and tax info for completing your store’s setup process.
+Now, if you have made it this far without getting confused, I am sure you can go ahead without any issues.
+Add new products, payment details, and tax info to complete your store’s setup process.

-For example, here I am importing the products data CSV as sample data for the tutorial.
+For example, I am importing the products’ data CSV as sample data for the tutorial.

-Go ahead and personalize your store by adding your logo, etc. This can be taken care of by the Finish Setup tab we checked earlier.
+Go ahead and personalize your store by adding your logo, etc. The Finish Setup tab we checked earlier can take care of this.
 It will look like this:

 After checking off all the tabs in that table, you will be all set.
 We can set up Elementor and PowerPack now.